 - Keep in mind that the material of the window fame can affect the overall window performance.
 Timber and PVC generally perform better than metal frames such as aluminium.
 In an existing home, window frames that aren't properly fitted can let out more heat than the window itself due to cracks and gaps around the frame.

-Doors aren't something that immediately spring to mind when thinking about the energy efficiency of your home.
+Doors aren't something that immediately come to mind when thinking about the energy efficiency of your home.
 However, the types of doors and treatment you have, their age, as well as door use and maintenance are all factors that can influence the comfort of your home as well as your costs.

-- Draughts from around your doors can account for 25% of your heating and cooling bills.
+- Draughts from around doors can account for 25% of your heating and cooling bills.
 Exterior doors in particular can contribute significantly to air leaks, and can also waste energy through conducting, especially if they're old, uninsulated, or improperly installed and sealed.
 Draught-proofing can reduce the energy losses due to air leaks.